OTHELLO

 Rohland, Lindsay.
 “Tragedy (Literature).”
 Salem Press Encyclopedia of Literature, Jan.
 2023.
 EBSCOhost, http://research.ebsco.com/linkprocessor/plink?id=b52937e5-b88e-351c-b1dc-424e36624714.

-LIVE SCIENCE: THE RENAISSANCE
+LUMEN: THE ENGLISH RENAISSANCE